clreinki/iiqpicupload/README.md

 `python uploadpics.py`

 A log file will be created in the same directory as the script, as well as displayed in your console window.

+Also included is `facedetect.py`.
+This allows you to test how the autocrop function works on a single image.
+To use, put an image file in the same directory as this script, then change the filename on line 36 in `facedetect.py`.
+Running `python facedetect.py` will show you how the crop will work.

 # Notes